We think this movie stands out for:

 The parents' guide to what's in this movie.

 What parents need to know

-Parents need to know that while the overall message of this movie, which encourages children to become lovers of books, is a positive one, the scary adventures that take place in the film will scare very young children.
+Parents need to know that while the overall message of The NeverEnding Story, which encourages children to become lovers of books, is a positive one, the scary adventures that take place in the film will scare very young children.
 The faceless "Nothing" sets out to destroy the land of Fantasia, and while the hero of the film has no weapons (at least until the story's end), he does engage in a bloody clash with one of the Nothing's emissaries.
 Other potentially upsetting incidents involve a steamrolling monster, bullies throwing a child into a Dumpster, and a beloved horse being sucked into a swamp.

 What's the story?

 THE NEVER ENDING STORY centers on young Bastian Bux (Barret Oliver), who escapes his troubled life in a dusty old bookstore.
 The store owner tells him not to look at the book The NeverEnding Story, but Bastian does anyway.
 He becomes engrossed in the story, in which boy warrior Atreyu (Noah Hathaway) seeks to save the land of Fantasia from becoming destroyed by a mythical force known as the Nothing.
 Atreyu also is charged with finding a cure for a dying girl known as the Childlike Empress.
 On his adventure, he meets a bumbling elderly scientist, a flying dragon, and a swamp monster, among other characters.
 After a near-deadly clash with one of the Nothing's servants, a wolf-like creature who informs Atreyu that the loss of hope is the worst offense of all, the warrior fears all of Fantasia to be destroyed.
 In the end, a young girl that literally draws Bastian into the book, calling for a child's imagination to save the empire from destruction.